Fees & Diary

 Part 2 Examinations

 We always aim to offer the Part 2 exams on consecutive days.
-The MLA OSPE exam on Thursday (PM), the SAQ exams on Friday (AM, PM or both – see above) and the OSCE exams on Saturday.
-This is to minimise the time candidates need to stay in London.
+The MLA OSPE exam on Thursday (PM), the SAQ exams on Friday (AM, PM or both – see above) and the OSCE exams on Saturday or Sunday.
+In June the face-to-face exams take place on a Saturday.

 The Application Period